shary-dc/angular-lab/exercises/5-Sample-App-part2.md

 ## Navigation

-1. Add a Dashboard view.
+1. Add a Dashboard view:
+ * Make it the default landing page
+ * It should only display the first 4 heroes
-2. Add the ability to navigate between the Heroes and Dashboard views.
+3. Add the ability to navigate between the Heroes and Dashboard views.
-3. When users click a hero name in either view, navigate to a detail view of the selected hero.
+4. When users click a hero name in either view, navigate to a detail view of the selected hero.